yahoojapan/NGT/bin/ngtqg/README.md

       $ ngtqg quantize [-E max_no_of_edges] index

 *index*
 Specify the name of the directory for the existing index such as ANNG or ONNG to be quantized.
-The index only with L2 distance or normalized L2 distance can be quantized.
-You should build the ANNG or ONNG with normalized L2 distance in order to use cosine similarity for the quantized graph.
+The index only with L2 distance and normalized cosine similarity distance can be quantized.
+You should build the ANNG or ONNG with normalized cosine similarity in order to use cosine similarity for the quantized graph.

 **-E** *max_no_of_edges*
 Specify the maximum number of edges to build a qunatized graph.
 Since every 16 objects that are associated with edges of each node are processed, the number should be a multiple of 16.